How can the Data Loss Prevention (DLP) Endpoint Agent logs be collected?

 Method 1: Remotely Pull Logs From Enforce Console

-Gathering the Endpoint Agent logs directly from the Enforce UI is a two step process in which an Endpoint Agent task is sent from the Enforce Server to the Endpoint Agent.
+Gathering the Endpoint Agent logs directly from the Enforce UI is a two-step process in which an Endpoint Agent task is sent from the Enforce Server to the Endpoint Agent.
 Once the task is complete, then the logs can be gathered from the Endpoint Server.

 Step 1: Instruct Agent to upload files to Endpoint Server

-A task running icon (clipboard with play button) should now appear next to the agent.
+A task running icon (clipboard with the play button) should now appear next to the agent.
 Once the log files have been collected from the agent this should disappear.
 Wait for the task running icon to disappear before moving to step 2.